nerkulec/Explore/README.md

 ### Explore the evolution!

-This is the repository for [explo.netlify.app/](explo.netlify.app/) - an interactive webapp explaining evolutionary algorithms in a visual way
+This is the repository for [Evolution Playground](https://explo.netlify.app) - an interactive webapp providing a visual demonstration of Evolutionary Strategies algorithms solving a Reinforcement Learning task in a physically simulated environment.

+Both the "Graphoid" agent structure and its policy/behavior are being optimized.

 ![explo.netlify.app/ screenshot](evolutionplayground.png)